Antakshari: Etymology

 The word is derived from two Sanskrit words: antya (अन्त्य) meaning end + akshara (अक्षर) meaning letter of the alphabet.
-When these words are combined and an '-i' suffixed, the term means "The game of the ending letter".
+With the addition of the suffix 'i', the combined term means "The game of the ending letter".
 Due to schwa syncope in Hindi and other Indo-Aryan languages, Antyakshari is pronounced antakshri.
 A dialectical variation of the word is इन्ताक्षरी or intakshri.

 Origin

 Antakshari was originally present in the Ramayana, where rishis (sages) sang the first verses of bhajanas continuously by singing another Bhajana beginning with the last letter of the ending word.

 Rules

 The game can be played by two or more people and is popular as a group activity during commutes, and social gatherings.
 The first singer has to sing two complete lines and then s/he may stop at the end of those or following lines.
 The last letter of the last word sung is then used by the next singer to sing another song, starting with that letter.
 The winner or winning team is decided by a process of elimination.
 The person or team that cannot come up with a song with the right consonant is eliminated if their opponents can produce such a song.